peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

  `true` if this context defines a minimum and maximum exponent; otherwise,  `false` ..
-If false, converted exponents can have any exponent and operations can't cause overflow or underflow.  `true`  if this context defines a minimum and maximum exponent; otherwise,  `false` .
+If false, converted exponents can have any exponent and operations an't cause overflow or underflow. `true` if this context defines a minimum and maximum exponent; otherwise,  `false` .

 <a id="HasFlags"></a>
 ### HasFlags